 Putting my career at the backseat to raise a family

 My working hours as a nurse consisted of mandatory night shifts twice a month.
 I was often working through the nights, into the wee hours of the morning.
-When I met the love of my life, we decided to have a family.
+When I met my partner at that time, we decided to have a family.
 My schedule as a nurse placed a challenge in our lives.

 We tried to balance my schedule with planning for a family, but this was tipped when my first pregnancy had complications.
 To save my child, I had to make the painful decision to part with nursing.